International-Data-Spaces-Association/IDSA-Rulebook/documentation/5_Organizational_Agreements.md

 []{#_Ref126648124 .anchor}Figure 21 Layered functional model as aligned
 with the New European Interoperability Framework \[8\].

+> Update figure caption

-As Figure 21 shows, the framework distinguishes four functional levels under an overarching integrated governance approach:
+As shown in the figure above, the framework distinguishes four functional levels under an overarching integrated governance approach:

 - *Technical level,* to provide software and hardware components for controlled, sovereign and secure sharing of data.

 - *Semantic level,* to ensure that format and meaning of shared data is preserved and understood.

 - *Organizational level,* to let stakeholders align goals, expectations, responsibilities, and business processes.

 - *Legal level,* to make sure that organizations under different legal jurisdictions and frameworks can share data with common legally binding conditions.

 Governance on the identified topics distinguishes between two development lines for data space instances:

 - *Intra data space interoperability,* between the data space authority, processing, and data sharing building blocks within a single data space instance.

 - *Inter data space interoperability,* between multiple data space instances at each of the functional levels as distinguished in the framework shown in Figure 2.

-To enable interoperability between data spaces, each of the functional levels shown in Figure 2 contains topics that require adequate governance.
+To enable interoperability between data spaces, each of the functional levels shown contains topics that require adequate governance.
 For each of the levels, these topics are identified in the following paragraphs.
 Their governance aspects are addressed in the next chapter.

+> what is duty of participant and what is the duty of the Data Space

 ### Technical level

+> update text

 The technical level covers the software and hardware components for controlled, sovereign and secure sharing of data.
 It consists of five